PyWiFeS/pipeline/README.md

 What's been done [20250115]:

-- new NeAr line list from NIST (Ritz wavelengths in air)
+- new NeAr and CuAr line list from NIST (Ritz wavelengths in air)

 - option to output datacubes in vacuum wavelengths instead of air

 - propagate various calibration keywords into science data

+- clean up logging

+- update method of standard star association with observations

 ***Future Development Underway***